Zappat0n/todo_list/README.md

 6. Type git clone, and then paste the URL you copied in Step 3. <br>
 e.g. $ git clone https://github.com/Zappat0n/todo_list.git
 7. Press Enter.
 Your local copy will be created.
-8. On your console, move to the place where this files are cloned
+8. On your console, move to the place where this folder is cloned
 9. Run `npm run dev`, then server is automatically opened

 ## Authors